carlozanella/ncegm/README.md

 -----------
 ncegm (non-concave EGM) is a software for solving non-concave dynamic programming models with one continuous and one discrete choice variable.
-The implementation is based on the algorithm by Fella (2011), which is a generalization of the endogenous gridpoints method (EGM) by Caroll (2006) to non-concave problems.
+The implementation is based on the algorithm by Fella (2011)*, which is a generalization of the endogenous gridpoints method (EGM) by Caroll (2006) to non-concave problems.
+The software is an adaption of Fella (2011)'s own implementation that can be found [on his page] (http://webspace.qmul.ac.uk/gfella/research/research.html).
+In case you want to use this code, please also cite Fella (2011) as the author of the original implementation.

+\* Fella, G. (2011).
+A generalized endogenous grid method for non-concave problems.
+(Working Papers).
+Queen Mary, University of London, School of Economics and Finance.
+See [http://webspace.qmul.ac.uk/gfella/research/research.html](http://webspace.qmul.ac.uk/gfella/research/research.html) for his paper and code.

 Usage
 -----